 They can be made from a variety of fruits, including apples, pineapples, and coconuts.
 It is possible to produce apple leather from scraps left over after juice production has been done.

 Banana and cacti leaves are other plant-based bio-materials being used to create leather.
-The finished product resembles a lot like leather and can be extremely durable.
+The finished product resembles leather a lot and can be extremely durable.

 Mushroom leather is gaining popularity as an environmentally friendly textile.
 MuSkin is an organic textile made from a species of fungus.